HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 The default tracker is [BoT-SORT](https://github.com/NirAharon/BoT-SORT), which is generally well-suited for most scenarios.

 However, if you're looking for an alternative with different strengths, [ByteTrack](https://github.com/ifzhang/ByteTrack) is another good choice that you can easily configure.
 ByteTrack is known for its high performance in multi-object tracking, especially in situations with varying object appearances and reappearances.

 Both trackers can be customized using YAML configuration files to fit your specific use cases.

-You can specify tracker in the control tag:
+You can specify the tracker in the control tag:
 * `<VideoRectangle model_tracker="botsort">`
 * `<VideoRectangle model_tracker="bytetrack">`